hamelsmu/hamel-site/index.md

 I'm a data scientist specializing in Machine Learning and Machine Learning Infrastructure, with a focus on making tools for data scientists.
 I am a staff ML Engineer at GitHub, and have previously held ML roles at [Airbnb](https://www.airbnb.com/) and [DataRobot](https://www.datarobot.com/).

-I'm currently on secondment from GitHub to work at [fast.ai](https://www.fast.ai/about/) full time.

 ### Open-Source Projects

 - I maintain and contribute to a variety of [fastai](https://github.com/fastai) projects.
 Recently, I've been involved with the following projects: [nbdev](https://github.com/fastai/nbdev), [fastcore](https://github.com/fastai/fastcore), [fastpages](https://github.com/fastai/fastpages), [ghapi](https://github.com/fastai/ghapi)